 We therefore included an additional comprehension check question to ask participants regarding their understanding of the choice they made: “Which of the following best reflects your above choice?
 (Please make sure to read each option from beginning to end to ensure it captures both the context and your choice accurately.)”, with the following options:

-My preference is to switch from the already pre-installed LED bulbs to CFL bulbs by removing LED bulbs and installing CFL bulbs.
+My preference is to switch from the pre-installed LED bulbs to CFL bulbs by removing LED bulbs and installing CFL bulbs.

-My preference is to switch from the already pre-installed CFL bulbs to LED bulbs by removing CFL bulbs and installing LED bulbs.
+My preference is to switch from the pre-installed CFL bulbs to LED bulbs by removing CFL bulbs and installing LED bulbs.

 My preference is to stay with the pre-installed CFL bulbs, meaning I do not wish to switch from the pre-installed CFL bulbs to LED bulbs.